EmiliosRichards/How-I-Adjusted-Garmin-GPS-Coordinates-using-Python/README.md

 ### Contact Information

-If you have any questions or comments about the project, or if you're interested in contributing, feel free to reach out:
+If you have any questions or comments about the project, if you find any broken links/ errata, or if you're interested in contributing, feel free to reach out:

 - **Project Maintainer**: Emilios Richards
 - **Email**: emiliosmrichards@gmail.com